talking points for nature guides

 Family Ocypodidae

 Features: Body width 1.5-2cm.
-The male fiddler crab's enlarged pincer has a ridge of bumps on inside or the 'palm' of the pincer.
-The outer side is smooth and does not have a triangular depression.
+Body squarish.
+The male fiddler crab's enlarged pincer almost twice as long as the body width.
+The enlarged pincer's outer palm is smooth and does not have a triangular depression.
 The movable upper finger extends past the immobile lower finger.
+There is a wide gape between the upper and lower finger.
+The enlarged pincer's inner palm has a diagonal ridge of bumps.
 The enlarged pincer is usually pink, sometimes nearly white.
-The body is often black with blue or white stripes.
+Body varies from black to pale, with dark or blue or white stripes.
+Eyes dark on long stalks yellow, walking legs short various colours from dark to light, orange, brown or reddish.

 Sometimes mistaken for the Orange fiddler crab (Uca vocans).
 More on how to tell apart the fiddler crabs commonly seen on our shores.